uptonking/note4yaoo/read-docs-react-p2-advanced-guides.md

 ##  Uncontrolled Components
 - In a controlled component, form data is handled by a React component.
-- The alternative is uncontrolled components, where form data is handled by the DOM itself.
+- The alternative is uncontrolled components, where **form data is handled by the DOM itself**.
 - In most cases, we recommend using controlled components to implement forms.
 - To write an uncontrolled component, instead of writing an event handler for every state update, you can use a `ref` to get form values from the DOM.
 - Since an uncontrolled component keeps the source of truth in the DOM, it is sometimes easier to integrate React and non-React code when using uncontrolled components.
 - With an uncontrolled component, you often want React to specify the initial value, but leave subsequent updates uncontrolled.
-  - To handle this case, you can specify a `defaultValue` attribute instead of value -In React, an `<input type="file" />` is always an uncontrolled component because its value can only be set by a user, and not programmatically.
+  - To handle this case, you can specify a `defaultValue` attribute instead of value
+- **In React, an `<input type="file" />` is always an uncontrolled component**
+  - because its value can only be set by a user, and not programmatically.
   - You should use the File API to interact with the files.
   - `this.fileInput.current.files[0].name`

 ## Higher-Order Components
-- A higher-order component (HOC) is an advanced technique in React for reusing component logic
+- A higher-order component(HOC) is an advanced technique in React for reusing component logic
-- A higher-order component is a function that takes a component and returns a new component.
+- **A higher-order component is a function that takes a component and returns a new component**.
 - `const EnhancedComponent = higherOrderComponent(WrappedComponent);`
 - Note that a HOC doesn’t modify the input component, nor does it use inheritance to copy its behavior.
-- Rather, a HOC composes the original component by wrapping it in a container component.
+- Rather, a *HOC composes the original component by wrapping it in a container component*.
 - A HOC is a pure function with zero side-effects.
 - The wrapped component receives all the props of the container, along with new props
 - The HOC isn’t concerned with how or why the data is used, and the wrapped component isn’t concerned with where the data came from.